Cooperstown NY: Baseball is Just the Beginning

 There’s a General Store, a Print Shop where you’ll see demonstrations of manual typesetting and printing, the requisite weavers, blacksmiths, coopers, housewives, and village characters who encourage visitors to join them in their tasks.

-Heritage chickens and cows roam around, and you can strike up a “period” conversation with anyone who looks as if they’re an extra in a 19th century-set film.
+Heritage chickens and cows roam around, and you can strike up a “period” conversation with anyone who looks as if they’re an extra in a 19th-century-set film.

 It’s Sturbridge Village MA or Williamsburg VA on a much smaller scale with one very distinctive attraction – the 2006 Empire State Carousel.
-Termed “The Museum You can Ride,” the merry-go-round is the brainchild of New York State History teachers who like to carve.
+Termed “The Museum You Can Ride,” the merry-go-round is the brainchild of New York State History teachers who like to carve.

 Empire State Carousel Farmers Museum Cooperstown NY

 Each of the 24 wooden carousel animals has its own name and regional heritage (e.g. Daphne, the Long Island Duck).
 Above them, plaques about famous New Yorkers, like Alexander Hamilton, Grandma Moses, Pete Seeger, and Eleanor Roosevelt, rotate as your kids ride.
 A true educational delight.
-Open Mid-May to Mid Oct daily 9-5, check website for other times of year. $12 adults, $6 kids.
-Rides on carousel $1.

 Leatherstocking Golf Course from Otesaga Hotel Cooperstown NY